OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/bootstrap-linux-dev-environment.md

 I personally love the `Jetbrains` [toolbox](https://www.jetbrains.com/toolbox-app/) for IDE and database tools. `Rider`, `Datagrip` and `Webstorm` are 'go to' tools for me on a daily basis.
 I also use `Clion` for learning about rust development in my spare time.
 One of the benefits I find is that they are each tailored to the style of development they represent, while maintaining a consistent keyboard shortcut scheme.

 If I do need to use windows I can install them there too, and not have to re-learn any keystrokes.
+Rider has a great visual debugger and many comparable features to visual studio.

 ![rider debugging some tests on linux](rider-running-on-linux.png)

-_Rider has a great visual debugger and many comparable features to visual studio_

 I also love `VS Code` for tasks that don't need a debugger, like parsing logs, and writing blogs or documentation.

-#### No. Vim or bust.
+#### No way.
+Vim or bust.

 Ok so, if you're in this camp, then you probably already know what you're doing!
 That said, I can confirm .NET productivity is possible (depending on the task) with a lofi toolbox.
 If you're interested in exploring this as an option, here are some tools to get you started.